Alessandro Nesta: UEFA Euro 2000

+2002 FIFA World Cup

-After Euro 2000, Nesta's remained a first-choice centre back for Italy under new manager Giovanni Trapattoni, featuring extensively during the 2002 World Cup qualifying campaign.
-During the 2002 World Cup, he partnered Fabio Cannavaro in central defence, keeping a clean sheet in the opening win against Ecuador, but once again, injury kept him from playing in the second round, and Nesta did not feature in the controversial second round defeat to co-hosts South Korea.
+After Euro 2000, Nesta remained a first-choice centre-back for Italy under new manager Giovanni Trapattoni, featuring extensively during the 2002 World Cup qualifying campaign.
+During the 2002 World Cup, he partnered Fabio Cannavaro in central defence, keeping a clean sheet in the opening win against Ecuador, but once again, injury kept him from playing in the second round, and Nesta did not feature in the controversial second-round defeat to co-hosts South Korea.
 Nesta featured prominently as Italy topped their Euro 2004 qualifying group.
-Italy's disappointment at major tournaments continued at Euro 2004, however, where they were eliminated in the first round following a three-way five-point tie with Denmark and Sweden, only to be eliminated on direct encounters.
+However, Italy's disappointment at major tournaments continued at Euro 2004, where they were eliminated in the first round following a three-way five-point tie with Denmark and Sweden, only to be eliminated on direct encounters.
 Nesta managed to stay injury free and played for a full 90 minutes in all three group games, helping Italy to keep a clean sheet in the opening draw against Denmark.

+Exclusion from 2006 World Cup and retirement

-Following two successive disappointments, newly appointed manager Marcello Lippi kept Nesta in the starting lineup as Italy topped their qualification group en route to the 2006 World Cup.
+Following two successive disappointments, newly-appointed coach Marcello Lippi kept Nesta in the starting lineup as Italy was on top of their qualification group to the 2006 World Cup.
 Despite starting the final tournament strongly, helping Italy to keep a clean sheet in their opening win over Ghana, the World Cup turned out to be a personal disappointment for Nesta, as an injury in the final group game against the Czech Republic, which Italy won 2–0, put him on the sidelines while Italy went on to win the trophy.
 After the World Cup, Nesta made one appearance in the Euro 2008 qualifiers, in a 3–1 away win against Georgia on 11 October 2006, but continuous injuries forced him to retire from the international team.
-Prior to the final tournament, Nesta declined Roberto Donadoni's invitation to return to the national team.
+Prior to the final tournament, Nesta rejected Roberto Donadoni's invitation to return to the national team.
 Two years later, he similarly turned down an invitation from Marcello Lippi prior to the 2010 World Cup.
-In total he made 78 appearances for Italy.
+He made 78 appearances for Italy in total.

 Managerial career

 Miami

 On 31 August 2015, Nesta was introduced as the first head coach of the newly formed Miami FC, which began play in the North American Soccer League (NASL) in April 2016.
 After finishing a combined 7th place in his first season, Miami FC finished in first place in his second, as Spring and Fall champions of the 2017 NASL season.
-However, the team were defeated in the season playoffs semifinal round to the New York Cosmos following a 6–5 loss in penalty shootout after a goalless draw.
+However, the team were defeated in the season playoffs semifinal round to the New York Cosmos following a 6–5 loss in the penalty shootout after a goalless draw.
 He resigned as coach following the completion of the 2017 season, on 17 November.